jbax3/TimeKeeper/README.md

 ## Achieving greater browser granularity for web apps
 Lets say you use a web app that has multiple focusable components, i.e. Google Hangouts, you can figure out on your own how to identify the in-focus element, and then add a click event to change the document title to include some transparent feature of the in-focus element such as who you are chatting with.
 An example javascript snippet for this has been included targeted toward JupyterLab.

+### JupyterLab Extension
+I have now built this into a JupyterLab extension to do it automatically for JupyterLab: https://github.com/jbax3/extension-tab2title-js.
+I have not yet figured out packaging, so you would need to pull it and run the supplied install command from the README.md.
+If you run into any install issues, the first thing I would try is to make sure you have node > 10.0.